 Precautions While Using Prodrox

-This medicine may cause serious allergic reactions.
-Stop using this medicine and check with your doctor right away if you have a rash, itching, or large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs after you receive the medicine.
+This medicine may cause serious allergic reactions, including angioedema.
+Check with your doctor right away if you have a rash, itching, or large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs after you receive the medicine.

 This medicine may cause pain, soreness, itching, swelling, or bruising.
 Call your doctor right away if you have increased pain or discomfort, oozing of blood or fluid, or swelling at the injection site.